For those who asked in response to yesterday’s post, what else had I packed in our journey entertainment bag of goodies, here is the list…

 Stickers: Sheets of stickers and sticker activity books are wonderful for 2-5 year olds.

-Felt story: I took the commercially produced felt pieces and a sheet of felt as a ‘feltboard’ which all folded up nicely into a little cloth bag.
+Felt story: I took commercially produced felt pieces and a sheet of felt as a ‘feltboard’ which all folded up nicely into a little cloth bag.

 Doll and dolls paraphernalia: Immy loves playing babies at the moment so this was a ‘must have’ for us.
 Fortunately, dolls clothes and associated toys are small and fold up nicely, again into their own little bag.